Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion: Abstract

 \section{Abstract}

 Consistency Models (CM)~\citep{song2023consistency} accelerate score-based diffusion model sampling at the cost of sample quality but lack a natural way to trade-off quality for speed.
 To address this limitation, we propose \textbf{C}onsistency \textbf{T}rajectory \textbf{M}odel (CTM), a generalization encompassing CM and score-based models as special cases.
 CTM trains a single neural network that can -- in a single forward pass -- output scores (i.e., gradients of log-density) and enables unrestricted traversal between any initial and final time along the Probability Flow Ordinary Differential Equation (ODE) in a diffusion process.
-CTM enables the efficient combination of adversarial training and denoising score matching loss to enhance performance and achieves new state-of-the-art FIDs for single-step diffusion model sampling on CIFAR-10 (FID $1.73$) and ImageNet at $64\times64$ resolution (FID $2.06$).
+CTM enables the efficient combination of adversarial training and denoising score matching loss to enhance performance and achieves new state-of-the-art FIDs for single-step diffusion model sampling on CIFAR-10 (FID $1.73$) and ImageNet at $64\times64$ resolution (FID \djk{$1.92$}).
 CTM also enables a new family of sampling schemes, both deterministic and stochastic, involving long jumps along the ODE solution trajectories.
 It consistently improves sample quality as computational budgets increase, avoiding the degradation seen in CM.
-Furthermore, CTM's access to the score accommodates all diffusion model inference techniques, including exact likelihood computation.
+Furthermore, unlike CM, CTM's access to the score function can streamline the adoption of established controllable/conditional generation methods from the diffusion community.
+This access also enables the computation of likelihood.
+The code is available at \url{https://github.com/sony/ctm}.